Home > Investing > How to build a passive investment portfolio

 I would encourage people to use a financial adviser.
 But it needs to be an adviser who understands the benefits of low-cost indexing.
 So many don’t.

-There are also online investment solutions, like Nutmeg, OpenMoney or Scalable Capital, that passively manage your money for you.
+There are also online investment solutions called robo-advisors or (digital wealth managers), like Nutmeg, Wealthify or Moneyfarm, that passively manage your money for you.

 If you choose to act unadvised, don’t take on more risk then you need to, can afford to or are comfortable with.